Language-Research-Technology/ldaca-website/content/posts/arkisto-stack-or-2023/index.md

 \*The submitted abstract did not have the word data here - added for clarity.

-By: Peter Sefton (University of Queensland), Simon Musgrave (University of Queensland & Monash University) & Nick Thieberger (University of Melbourne)
+By: Peter Sefton (The University of Queensland), Simon Musgrave (The University of Queensland & Monash University) & Nick Thieberger (University of Melbourne)

 <section typeof='http://purl.org/ontology/bibo/Slide'>